MininduKothalawala/AngularAppBackend/README.md

 * To delete specific country, send a DELETE request with country id to,
 * http://localhost:8080/rest/v2/country/delete/{id}

-#### Please find the Frontend part of this application by going through this link,
+#### Please find the Front-end part of this application by going through this link,
 * https://github.com/MininduKothalawala/AngularAppFrontend